On the superposition principle and non-linear response in spin glasses: Explicit dependence of on Hamming distance ( )

 as the nth-order change in the barrier height's free-energy scale caused by the presence of the external magnetic field at the waiting time $\tw$.
 The ZFC experiments for $\tw=2500$~s yields $\varDelta_0^\mathrm{ZFC}(\tw=2500\text{ s})\equiv E_0=33.55848$ in units of $k_\mathrm{B}T_\mathrm{g}$ (see Table~\ref{tab:zfc375t0} in Appendix~\ref{appendix:only_tables}).
 The value for the TRM experiments is $\varDelta_0^\mathrm{TRM}(\tw=2500\text{ s})\equiv E_0=33.58718$ (see Table~\ref{tab:trm375t0}), which should be the same as for the ZFC protocol, the slight difference being a result of fits to the data.
 Likewise, for $\tw=5000$~s, Tables~\ref{tab:zfc375} and \ref{tab:trm375} give $\varDelta_0^\mathrm{ZFC}(\tw=5000\text{ s})\equiv E_0=34.11658$ and $\varDelta_0^\mathrm{TRM}(\tw=5000\text{ s})\equiv E_0=34.07752$, respectively.

-From these values, and Eqs.~\eqref{eq:Lederman_eq13} and \eqref{eq:ratio_ab} with $\alpha(T_\mathrm{r}\!=\!0.90)=46.97$, we can arrive at $\delta \mathrm{Hd}=\mathrm{Hd}-\mathrm{Hd}_0$.
+From these values, and Eqs.~\eqref{eq:Lederman_eq13} and \eqref{eq:ratio_ab} with $\alpha(T_\mathrm{r}\!=\!0.90)=46.97$, we can arrive at $\delta \mathrm{Hd}\equiv \mathrm{Hd}-\mathrm{Hd}_0$.
 We find

 The small values of the difference in Hamming distances for a doubling of the waiting times is an indication of the slow growth of the correlation lengths with waiting times $\tw$.
-The equilibrium value of the Hamming distance [$q_{\alpha\beta}=0$ in Eq.~\eqref{eq:Hdistance_def}] is approximately 0.0575 so, even for $\tw = 5000$~s, the change in Hamming distance is still tiny.
+The equilibrium value of the Hamming distance [$q_{\alpha\beta}=0$ in Eq.~\eqref{eq:Hdistance_def}] is approximately 0.0575 (see below) so, even for $\tw = 5000$~s, the change in Hamming distance is still tiny.
 To reach equilibrium would indeed require time scales of the order of the age of the universe.

 One can relate the correlation length $\xi(\tw)$ directly to $\mathrm{Hd}$.
 As shown above, the Hamming distance increases by unity for each mutual spin flip, that is, for each reduction in $q_{\alpha\beta}$ by two.
 Thus, $\xi(\tw)$ increases by a lattice constant for each mutual spin flip.
 The volume of real space increases as $[\xi(\tw)]^{D-\theta/2}$, where $D$ is the spatial dimension.
 This must equal the total number of mutual spin flips, given by $N\times \mathrm{Hd}(\tw)$.
+See Appendix \ref{appendix:scaling} for a derivation of this equation using renormalization group arguments.

 Tables \ref{tab:zfc375t0}---\ref{tab:trm375}, see Appendix~\ref{appendix:only_tables}, give the correlation lengths $\xi(\tw)$ for $\tw=2500$ and $\tw=5000$~s.
 From Eq.~\eqref{eq:Hd_delta_variation} the change in $\mathrm{Hd}$ is known for both waiting times.
 One can therefore take the ratio of $\xi(\tw)$ for the two waiting times for each protocol, and establish an absolute value for $\mathrm{Hd}(\tw)$ at each value of $\tw$.
 Expressed numerically,

 In order to evaluate Eq.~\eqref{eq:estimation_Hd_through_xi_ratio}, it is necessary to know the respective values of $\theta$ at $T=37.5$ K. They are

 Using the values of $\xi(\tw)$ from Tables \ref{tab:zfc375t0}---\ref{tab:trm375}, and $\delta \mathrm{Hd}$ from Eq.~\eqref{eq:Hd_delta_variation}, one obtains